Biographical Non-Fiction posted November 27, 2023 Chapters: ...9 10 -10- 11...

 Ban the dark to breath its last.

-End the memory of time gone past.
+End the scene of times gone past.

 Sing the song in freedoms voice.